beatriceallamand/Econ-281/Research_Ideas_Week_1.md

 is large, relative to the average region.
 After the fiscal stimulus spreads across the economy, monetary policy response to average inflation is still lower than the region's optimal policy before the shock, therefore, the relative response in terms of converging to target seems slower.
 Can a measure like this help account for the non-uniform exposition to monetary policy?

+Another measure of pre-existing deviations from average condition can be computed from the idea of slackness for fiscal policy, i.e. how steep the marginal cost curve is in each region.
+In some regions, there is slackness and a fiscal stimulus generates increase production without much cost increase, relative less slack regions.
+That provides a distinct measure of ideal interest rate response across space that could help adress the research question.

 # (2) Debt Payment and Credit Supply

 Motivated by Pinardon-Touati (2023).
 If local government borrowing crowds out local investment through capacity/credit supply constraints, should we expect shocks to debt payment increase credit supply for all interest rate levels?